paulsutcliffe/haml-rails/README.markdown

 # Rails 3 HAML Scaffold Generator

 Essentially just a copy of the Rails 3 ERB generator with HAML replacements for the templates.

+#This fork
+This fork aims to clean up the Internationalization and other annoyances in that vein.

 Original idea from [Paul Barry's article on custom genrators][OriginalIdea]